AdobeDocs/campaign-classic.fr-FR/help/integrations/using/acs-connector-principles-and-data-cycle.md

    ![](assets/acs_connect_implementation_10.png)

-1. Si votre gestion des droits est basée sur des dossiers, accédez à **[!UICONTROL Administration > ACS Connector > Rights management > Folder mapping]** et définissez un groupe de sécurité pour les dossiers liés à vos tables personnalisées.
+1. If your rights management is folder-based, go to **[!UICONTROL Administration > ACS Connector > Rights management > Folder mapping]**, and define a security group for the folders linked to your custom tables.
 Voir Conversion des [droits](#rights-conversion).
 1. Use the **[!UICONTROL New replication]** workflow (not the template, but the workflow instance itself) to include the custom table and the fields to replicate.
 See [Technical and replication workflows](#technical-and-replication-workflows).